-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL and reasons 1 Public Non- A public hearing will be held to discuss the AAP.
-The A summary of comments All comments will N/A Hearing targeted/broad hearing will be held on April 5, 2023 at 5:00 PM in the will be provided after the be accepted. community County Council Assembly Room in the Administrative public hearing.
-Building, 1003 Highway 52, Moncks Corner, SC 29461.
-2 Public Non- A public comment period is scheduled to be held from A summary of comments All comments will N/A Comment targeted/broad April 13, 2023 through May 13, 2023 and will be will be provided at the be accepted.
-Period community available online at www.berkeleycountysc.gov, or at the conclusion of the public County's Grants Administration office, located at the comment period.
-Administrative Building, 1003 Highway 52, Moncks Corner, SC 29461.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL 1 Public Hearing Non- targeted/broad community A public hearing was held to discuss the AAP.
+The hearing is scheduled to be held on March 14, 2024, at 3:00 PM in the County Council Assembly Room in the Administrative Building, 1003 Highway 52, Moncks Corner, SC 29461 A summary of comments will be included after the public hearing.
+All comments are accepted.
+2 Moncks Corner, SC 29461 A public comment period will be held from March 15, 2024, through April 14, 2024, and will be available online at www.berkeleycountysc.gov, or at the County Grants Administration office, located at the Administrative Building, 1003 Highway 52, Moncks Corner, SC 29461.
 Written comments can be submitted to lechele.brown@berkeleycountysc.gov or delivered to the Grants Administration office.
+A summary of comments will be included after the public comment period.
+All comments are accepted.